Core Purpose:

 Board President

 Nic Jansen is an Omaha local stage manager, actor, and playwright.
 Nic holds a B.A. in Theatre from the University of Nebraska at Omaha.
-They are the resident stage manager and patron services manager at the BLUEBARN Theatre and also serve on the board of directors for The Circle Theatre.
+They are the resident stage manager and patron services manager at the BLUEBARN Theatre and also serve as Board President for The Circle Theatre.
 Nic is passionate about the healing power of art and making all art and art spaces accessible to everyone.
 As president of the board, Nic strives to lead Omaha Fringe towards becoming a more widely cherished and impactful part of the community, knowing that some of the best art comes from those on the fringe.

 Board of Directors